Land Use Bylaw

 Stay tuned to the project webpage, or sign up for email updates for upcoming information.

-The City of Lloydminster is currently in the process of updating the Land Use Bylaw (Bylaw 05-2016).
-Mandated by the Municipal Government Act (MGA), a land use bylaw (LUB) establishes the set of regulations that guide the look, feel and shape of the city while supporting growth, economic development and land use for the community as a whole.
-The LUB carefully considers all elements of the municipality from each neighbourhood, block, and individual home and business in the city.
+The City of Lloydminster is currently in the final stages of updating the Land Use Bylaw (LUB 05-2016).
+Mandated by the Municipal Government Act (MGA), a LUB establishes the set of regulations that guide the look, feel, and shape of the city while supporting growth, economic development, and land use for the community as a whole.

-Over the last decade, Lloydminster has experienced periods of rapid growth and must continually evolve and set standards for future development.
-With the current LUB being established in 2016, the City has identified the need to create an updated bylaw with clear, consistent regulations which are aligned with the Municipal Development Plan, reduces red tape and considers new land development needs.
+With the current LUB being established in 2016 (LUB 05-2016), the City has identified the need to create an updated bylaw with clear, consistent regulations which are aligned with the Municipal Development Plan, reduce red tape, and consider new land development needs.

-Check out our FAQs tab on the right hand side on desktop or below on mobile to see if your questions have been asked.
+Learn more about the project through the frequently asked questions (FAQs) on the right-hand side on desktop or below on mobile to see if your questions have been asked.
 If not, see below for our questions tab and we will ensure we answer your questions promptly!

 Get Involved